philou/philou.github.com/source/_posts/2017-11-22-why-and-how-to-start-a-number-zerobugs-policy-part-3.markdown

 It's great to fix the bugs very fast.
 It's even better if to fix them before the users see them !
 [Exploratory testing](https://en.wikipedia.org/wiki/Exploratory_testing) is the way to do that.
 It will also provide you a measure of how many bugs escape your development process.
 I encourage you to try this very interesting practice.
 I wrote [a guide](/how-we-started-exploratory-testing/) about how to start exploratory testing.

-> 💡 Exploratory Testing gives you an quantifiable measure of your workflow
+> 💡 Exploratory Testing gives you a quantifiable measure of your workflow

 ## Next week

 This was part 3 of a [series of posts about the #ZeroBugs policy](/blog/categories/zero-bugs-series/).
-In next week's post ([be notified](https://feedburner.google.com/fb/a/mailverify?uri=PhilippeBourgau&loc=en_US)), I'll provide arguments and advices to convince the people around you to give it a try.
+In next week's post ([subscribe](https://feedburner.google.com/fb/a/mailverify?uri=PhilippeBourgau&loc=en_US)), I'll provide arguments and advices to convince the people around you to give it a try.